 The off-payroll working rules, also known as IR35, ensure workers are classified correctly as employed or self-employed and pay the correct amount of income tax and National Insurance contributions (NICs).

-Since IR35 legislation was introduced in April 2000, responsibility lay with a Personal Service Company or ‘PSC’; a limited company set up to provide the services of a single contractor who is usually the sole shareholder and company director of the business.
+Since IR35 legislation was introduced in April 2000, responsibility lay with a personal service company (PSC); a limited company set up to provide the services of a single contractor who is usually the sole shareholder and company director of the business.

-From 06 April 2020, this responsibility will shift from the PSC to you, the employer.
+This responsibility will now shift from the PSC to the employer from 06 April 2021.

-If you are a large or medium-sized private company using off-payroll workers, the changes will apply to you.
+If you are a large or medium-sized private company using off-payroll workers, the now postponed changes will apply to you.